nojar/nojar/README.md

-- 👋 Hi, I’m Ramsford Addai
+- 👋 Hi, I’m Ransford Addai
 - 🌱 I’m currently an Applied Computer Science Student of Karel De Grote University
 - 💞️ Everything i will be doing here is mainly for educational purposes
 - 📫 You can reach me on iciransddai@gmail.com